 How to count influence on Wikipedia, popular books, and news articles?

 Arguably, this should count too.
 Altmetrics have been fairly focused on Twitter, Facebook, and the news, which are very fickle and where fake influence is easily generated using bought followers.
 But given that Wikipedia is a source of knowledge both for scientists and for laypeople, that is fairly hard to game, an article’s citation therein (perhaps indirectly, via a review) may be a useful mark of influence.

 Was your paper the cornerstone of the argument in an influential review?
 Well, bad luck, if you didn’t also write the review.
 A new metric should not privilege review articles, instead highly cited review articles should increase the score for the papers cited therein.
 This is a notable aspect of PageRank, and also the eigenfactor project.
 This would also reward people who share datasets, software, and scripts that are actually reused more than people who don’t make their work easily reusable, which is hard to quantify.

 How many scores?

 Should we limit ourselves to scoring who is “the best scientist”?
 Arguably, since priorities for job decisions differ, we might consider having several scores indicating aspects such as transparency, team efforts, solo efforts, strength as a project lead, or first author, field-specific expertise, and so on.

 What to rank?

 We think new metrics should rank individual papers, institutions (universities, departments, journals, …), and people, using a consistent system.
 This is something where most existing improvements fall short.
-The eigenfactor can only be (easily) used to assess journals, although a publication exists that applies it to the SSRN authors.
+The eigenfactor can only be (easily) used to assess journals, although a publication exists that applies it to authors on the old preprint repository SSRN.
 Altmetrics are only for individuals (Impactstory) and articles.

 Where should it be available?